D-Bits/COVID-Data-Engineering/README.md

 # About

-A data engineering project, built with Apache Airflow to monitor U.S. COVID-19 data
+A data engineering project, built with Apache Airflow to monitor COVID-19 data.

 ## Running Locally